 Get community members onto your board: If you truly believe in equity and justice, it makes no sense for your family to hoard this much power by only allowing relations by blood, marriage, or adoption on your board.
 As nice and smart as you and your relatives are, you will never have the same knowledge as people who have experienced the injustice your family claims to care about addressing.
 Your foundation can only hope to be effective if its board reflects the community it serves.
 Work to get at least half your board to comprise community members with lived experience.
 And ensure they have the same power on the board as family members.

 Support efforts to reform tax codes: Maybe my friend above is right, and family foundations should not exist.
 Really, foundations in general shouldn’t exist.
 Heck, most nonprofits shouldn’t exist.
 Most of us are here because of inequitable tax codes that allow wealthy individuals and corporations to avoid paying their fair share of taxes.
 Family foundations can play a vital role in reforming tax codes.
-Yes, success would mean yours and other family foundations may not exist.
+Yes, success would mean your and other family foundations may not exist.
 But is that not what we’re all supposed to be working towards?

 Again, this is not to say family foundations don’t do good work, or that family members on foundation boards are not oftentimes really awesome people (#NotAllFamilyFoundations).
 I know many family foundations and many board members who do incredible things.
 But we’re talking about structural issues in philanthropy here, and family foundations as a structure are weird, and we can and must do better.